jeffreykegler/hoonlint/misc/whitespace.md

 In a row of runsteps, runsteps after the first may have inter-line alignment.
 Within a running,
-The inter-line alignment column of runsteps is determined by their silo.
+the inter-line alignment column of runsteps is determined by their silo.

 *From `sys/zuse.hoon`, lines 4892-4905:*